mmiller2890/ELK-Stack-Project/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

-**Note**: The following image link needs to be updated.
-Replace `docker_ps_output.png` with the name of your screenshot image file.

 ![image](https://user-images.githubusercontent.com/81493590/112738031-ba813280-8f35-11eb-97d9-9ba2d8434fa5.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web-1 10.0.0.7
+- Web-2 10.0.0.8

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filbeat moniters the file system and provides data about file changes Metricbeat provides machine metrics data, ie uptime

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the YAML file to /etc/ansible.
-- Update the _____ file to include...
+- Update the hosts file to be as follows.
+This will assign the VM servers to their server groups for the ansible Playbooks.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[your.VM.IP]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?